17 Call Center Quality Assurance Best Practices (Including the Use of AI)

 • Continuous data feed.

-• Reduction of manual effort for the searches mentioned above.
+• Reduced manual effort for searches mentioned above.

 • Guarantee of accurate and real-time information.

-By connecting your quality system with your CRM software, customer service systems, and other relevant platforms, it allows monitors to access all necessary information within a single system, greatly increasing team efficiency on a day-to-day basis.
+Connecting your quality system with your CRM software, customer service systems and other relevant platforms will allow monitors to access all necessary information within a single system, greatly increasing the team’s day-to-day efficiency.

 Using Artificial Intelligence to further facilitate the work of call center quality assurance.

 Transcribing call recordings offers several benefits in terms of quality productivity.
-Converting audio to text allows monitors to:
+Audio-to-text conversion allows displays to:

-• Have greater agility in reading compared to listening to a call.
+• Greater agility in reading than listening to a call.

 • Search for specific keywords or phrases in conversations, saving valuable time.